disasstor/Server-Room-Monitoring/docs/index.md

 # What is this?
-##### Server Room Monitoring - a device for monitoring the temperature and humidity of servers, server rooms and just for rooms where environmental control is needed.
+##### Server Room Monitoring - a device for monitoring temperature and humidity of servers, server rooms and just for rooms where environmental control is needed.

 ------------